apache/celeborn/docs/developers/shuffleclient.md

   limitations under the License.
 ---

-# Push Data
+# ShuffleClient

+## Overview
-This article describes the detailed design of the process of push data.
+ShuffleClient is responsible for pushing and reading shuffle data.
+It's a singleton in each leaf process, i.e. Executor in Apache Spark, or TaskManager in Apache Flink.
+This article describes the detailed design for push data and read data.

+## Push Data
-## API specification
+### API specification
 The push data API is as follows:
 ```java
   public abstract int pushData(